 Moving in is often subjective, some people prefer to get everything moved in over the course of a day, whereas others may take a little longer to get settled.
 This can also depend on whether you’d like to do any decorating before moving day or not.

-Packing your home up can take a number of days or weeks depending on the amount of belongings you have, so be sure to leave plenty of time to get this done.
-Be sure to wrap any valuables up carefully and mark boxes as fragile so they’re not damaged in the move.
+Packing your home up can take a number of days or weeks depending on the number of belongings you have, so be sure to leave plenty of time to get this done.
+Be sure to wrap any valuables up carefully and mark boxes as fragile so they’re not damaged during the move.

 Once you’re fully moved in, it can take a few more weeks until you’ve got yourself unpacked and comfortable in your new surroundings.